-- keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a folder in a meticulous chronological order; - ensure all records are kept secure and in locked locations; - ensure all relevant child protection records are sent to the receiving school, college or other education establishment when a pupil moves.
+- keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a folder in a meticulous chronological order; - ensure all records are kept secure and in locked locations; - ensure all safeguarding records are transferred separately from the child's main pupil file - to the receiving school, college or other education establishment when a pupil moves.
+The DSL will do this as soon as possible, ensuring secure transit, and will ensure that confirmation of receipt of the records is obtained. - the DSL will also consider whether it is appropriate to share any information with a child's receiving school in advance of the child leaving so that the receiving school is able to support the child as effectively as possible and plan for her/his arrival. - ensure that incoming safeguarding records are brought to the attention of the DSL, Deputy DSLs and other key staff such as the SENCO when a child transfers in from another school.

 Safeguarding and child protection records will be maintained independently from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
-Such records will only be accessible to the Designated Safeguarding Lead and school leaders who need to be aware.
+Such records will only be accessible to the Designated Safeguarding Lead, the Deputy Designated Safeguarding Leads and school leaders who need to be aware.

-The recommended format for all staff in schools to record any safeguarding or child protection observations or concerns about a child is the WSCB pro forma Logging A Concern About A Child's Safety And Welfare (Form C) also known as the 'Green form'.
+The recommended format for all staff in schools to record any safeguarding or child protection observations or concerns about a child is the local safeguarding partnership pro forma Logging A Concern About A Child's Safety And Welfare (Form C) also known as the 'Green form'.
+However, electronic logging systems may also be used.
+The same format will be used by staff to record and report any observations or concerns that suggest a child might benefit from early help.